 Bringing all aspects of interaction together creates the opportunity to experience, navigate, and manipulate information, in both an innovative and intuitive way.
 This will provide novel opportunities in games and entertainment, training, decision-making, etc.

-The division Interaction within the department of Information and Computing sciences consists of four groups that each tackle challenges in the field of interaction technology from their unique perspective:
+The division Interaction within the Research Institute of Information and Computing Sciences consists of four groups that each tackle challenges in the field of interaction technology from their unique perspective: